rafi983/DevToolkit/README.md

 - Submit a pull request explaining your changes.

 You can also open an issue for bug reports or new feature suggestions.
 Please be sure to document your code and follow best practices.

-## License

-This project is open source and released under the **MIT License**.
-See [LICENSE](LICENSE) for details.
-(The MIT License “permits reuse, modification, and distribution” of the software with attribution.)